bluzelle/swarmDB/README.md

 - "logfile_rotation_size" - approximate size of log file must be before rotation (default: 64K)
 - "max_storage" - the approximate maximum limit for the storage that SwarmDB will use in the current instance (default: 2G)
 - "uuid" - the universally unique identifier that this instance of SwarmDB will use to uniquely identify itself.
-- "security_enabled" - set this to true to enable blacklisting and uuid signature verification
+- "peer_validation_enabled" - set this to true to enable blacklisting and uuid signature verification

 All size entries use the same notation as storage: B, K, M, G & T or none (bytes)